All Episodes

 You gave it your best shot.

-You tried to humiliate people, you tried to kill, you tried to use violence as a weapon, you tried to play with the heads of the American people by using grim and awful pictures as a way of trying to commit propaganda, and it didn't work.
+You tried to play with the heads of the American people by using grim and awful pictures as a way of trying to commit propaganda, and it didn't work.

-And that's the whole world's watch and rush, and especially in the Middle East, because in the Middle East, when we succeed, everybody's gonna get the message.
+And the whole world's watching Rush, and especially in the Middle East, because in the Middle East, when we succeed, everybody's going to get the message.

-Talking with Tony Snow, the White House press secretary of just a few more minutes.
+Talking with Tony Snow, the White House press secretary, just a few more minutes.

-And you mentioned uh Ed Morrissey uh who took a a really, really good inside look at that poll.
+And you mentioned Ed Morrissey, who took a really, really good inside look at that poll.

 Why?